 Alliance: Strategies of Resistance

-This discussion will see members of the SHIFT photography network speak with Zeran Osman about the role of alliances, networks, and solidarity-based coalitions and explore how they can operate as sites of exchange, resistance, and mutual empowerment.
+This discussion will see members of the SHIFT photography network speak with Zeran Osman and Irène Mélix about the role of alliances, networks, and solidarity-based coalitions and explore how they can operate as sites of exchange, resistance, and mutual empowerment.
 Which strategies help in resisting the increasing pressure exerted by the political right and collectively organising effective countermeasures?
 How can solidarity-based alliances be reinforced to ensure they endure?
-The discussion will be moderated by Siri Keil.

 Zeran Osman is active in both cultural and political spheres, with her efforts focused on post-migrant movements, forms of resistance, and cultures of remembrance in the context of racism and right-wing violence in Germany.
 She works as an educational consultant and event moderator, fosters networks between civil society initiatives, and strengthens marginalised voices.
 She was heavily involved in the “Open Process” project, which sought to facilitate a critical engagement with the history and legacy of the National Socialist Underground (NSU).
 She lives and works in Chemnitz.